 Recommended by Claire from Tales of a Backpacker

-Accessed only by water, the cave is large enough to explore by boat, and there are many tour companies that offer Benagil Cave tours taking in the spectacular Algarve coastline along the way.
-While Benagil Cave is the icing on the cake, the beaches, hidden coves and caverns all along the coast are well worth seeing.
+The cave is large enough to explore by boat, and there are many tour companies that offer Benagil Cave tours taking in the spectacular Algarve coastline along the way.

 Tours leave from various spots all along the coast, including Lagos, Portimão and Albufeira as well as Benagil itself.